19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 4/Stoneskin.md

 | Range    | 120 feet                                                   |
 | Domains  | [Earth](../../../Spell%20Domains/Earth.md)                 |

-For the duration, you are protected by a magical forcefield.
+You are protected by rock hard magical skin for the duration.

 Your [Armor Class](../../../../Player%20Characters/Derived%20Statistics/Armor%20Class.md) increases by 8 up to a maximum of 18.

 ---
 *Upcast: No effect.*